New study reveals how often kids in swedish ICUs experience delirium

 Summary

-This study looked at 676 children in Swedish pediatric intensive care units (PICUs) to find out how often delirium happens and what factors make it more likely.
+This study looked at 676 children in Swedish pediatric intensive care units (PICUs) to find out how often delirium occurs and what factors increase the risk.
 Delirium is a sudden change in mental state causing confusion or trouble paying attention.
-The goal was to better understand the problem, not to test a treatment.
+The researchers used a simple screening tool called the Cornell Assessment of Pediatric Delirium (CAPD) to check each child daily.
+The goal was to better understand and identify delirium in critically ill children.

 Disclaimer